vron7/Aha-s/ts.md

 // unknown type
 let input1: any;
 let input2: unknown;
-input1.toUpperCase() // no error, TS does not care about any input2.toUpperCase() // TS error, indexOf does not exist on type unknown if (typeof input2 === 'string') {
+input1.toUpperCase() // no error, TS ignores type checking for any input2.toUpperCase() // TS error, indexOf does not exist on type unknown if (typeof input2 === 'string') {
   input2.toUpperCase() // works, unknown requires some sort of type check